bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 # Wrapping up

-I am happy that I could experience that.
+I feel happy that I could experience that.
 For me, the Bay Area is the most beautiful place in the world.
 I enjoyed every minute of being there, and I hope to come back sooner than later.